Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 Because this standard uses a consequential approach, marginal emissions rates should be used for electricity consumption.
 The marginal emissions rate reflects the change in emissions associcated with a change in demand.

 #### Energy Measurement (`E`)
 This is a measurement of the energy consumed by a given piece of software for a given task.
-This must be a measurement of energy consumption in kilowatt hours (kWh) of all supporting infrastructure and systems.
+This MUST be a measurement of energy consumption in kilowatt hours (kWh) of all supporting infrastructure and systems.
 This could be applied to several taxonomies:
 - Datacenter
 - Individual machine (e.g. VM/Node)
 - Individual service (e.g. API call, ML training job)